 The simple act of unhooking my lens from the camera to freelense takes away all thought about technically correct images.
 And that clears my brain to shoot what I feel.
 That moment the lens detaches, I am forced to surrender myself and my expectations.
 The only thing I can do is to have faith that the pictures will come.
 The more I practice, the more I work on my state of mine, the easier they come, and the more often.
 There are periods when they don’t, usually during the cold, dark days of winter.
 I have recently realized that I need those cold, dark periods, like a wildflower seed needs winter in order to bloom in summer, I too require periods of darkness in order to thrive in times of light.

 My photographs are unstaged and unplanned.
 They are born of my journey of motherhood.
 My attempt at living mindfully and with gratitude.
 My own state of mind is my most powerful and effective tool in creating art.
 Without being in a place of quiet contemplation, my brain becomes concerned with the technical aspects of a photograph and I loose the ability to see clearly.

 I have had my images featured in Let The Kids Dress Themselves, Light Inspired, Fantastically Flawed, The Gratitude Collaborative, and Lensbaby Photographer Feature .
-I have been published in Dreamer – A Creative Sketchbook as well as The Long Way Home Magazine and I am a regular contributor to Our Year Of Stories and Kids Were Here.
+I have been published in Dreamer – A Creative Sketchbook as well as The Long Way Home Magazine and I am a past contributor to Let Them Be Little, 52 Saturday Mornings, Cherish This Day, Our Year Of Stories and Kids Were Here.

 Art Of Storytelling – Imperfection In The Story